 Upon completion of the investigation, the complaint administrator will report the findings of the investigation and resolution to the student.
 It is Chamberlain’s goal to conduct an appropriate investigation and report back to the student in a timely manner, usually within 15 days of receipt of the complaint.
 The circumstances in particular cases may make a shorter or longer investigation necessary or appropriate.

-Within 10 calendar days of the issuance of the final report, the student may appeal to the online or campus leader or their designee.
+Within 10 calendar days of the issuance of the final report, the student may appeal to the online or campus program administrator or their designee.
 Appeals must be submitted in writing and must state a basis for the appeal.
 Basis on which a student may appeal are:

 Students not satisfied with the final disposition of the complaint process may contact the state licensing authority, the University's accreditors or the state attorney general.
 A complete listing of contact information for state licensing authorities and the state attorney general offices is located at chamberlain.edu/studentconsumerinfo.